chiseng/pen-testing-scripts/README.md

 # pen-testing-tools
-Type less, exploit more
+Type less, exploit more(maybe)

+## To do
-To do: write scripts for more testing, e.g. smbclient tests, snmpwalk, EIP tracker(?)
+write scripts for more automated testing cos remembering args is hard, e.g.vuln checker, smbclient tests, snmpwalk, EIP tracker(?)